uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## Challenge - Build a mini scene

-Find some assets on the
+Find some assets on the asset store or download and import these into your project:

 [left hand](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/assets/left_hand.fbx)